-There is an acceptable Health Effects Test guideline CPF developmental neurotoxicity study (DNT) submitted by the registrant as well as open literature studies.
-These studies are detailed in the HHA Summary of Toxicology Data (Appendix 1) and in the US EPA risk assessment documents (US EPA, 2007; US EPA, 2011a ; US EPA, 2014a ).
-Table 14 focuses on neurobehavioral effects in pups after rat or mouse pregnant dams and their preweaning pups were treated with CPF by oral gavage, subcutaneous injection or dermally.
-Some citations overlap with those in Table 12 but the focus in Table 14 is on neurobehavioral effects.
+Studies that reported neurobehavioral and neurodevelopmental effects after CPF treatment included a developmental neurotoxicity study (DNT) submitted by the registrant, as well as published studies.
+These studies are detailed in the HHA Summary of Toxicology Data (Appendix 1), in the US EPA risk assessment documents (US EPA, 2007; US EPA, 2011a; US EPA, 2014a) and in a recent review of the neurodevelopmental effects of organophosphates (Lim and Bolstad, 2017).
+Table 15 focuses on neurobehavioral effects in pups that were treated with CPF postnatally and/or after rat or mouse pregnant dams were treated with CPF by oral gavage, diet, subcutaneous injection or dermally.
+Some citations overlap with those in Tables 7 and 13 but the focus in Tables 15 and 16 is specifically on neurobehavioral effects.